 Collection Development Policy

-Education Resources, the curriculum materials center of the LSU Libraries, is a special operating unit in Middleton Library, and its collection development policy is coordinated with the main library's mission and policies.
-Curriculum materials differ from other academic and research library materials in format and content level, so their selection and placement in Education Resources allow staff to render specialized shelving, reference, and circulation services.
+The Education Resources collection is a special collection in Middleton Library, and its collection development policy is coordinated with the main library's mission and policies.
+Curriculum materials differ from other academic and research library materials in format and content level, so their selection and placement in the collection allow staff to render specialized shelving.

 - Classroom/Teacher Support: Activity guides, units/lesson plans, teaching ideas.

 - Louisiana Textbooks: K-12 student and teacher editions, teacher resource packages, ancillary resources.

 - Reference: Information on authors, illustrators, national standards.